 - Health Promotion

 - A Health Trainer will support and guide service users to make healthy changes to lifestyle, including eating healthily, becoming more active, drinking sensibly and smoking cessation.
-The Health Trainer can work alongside the Personal Trainer to encourage physical fitness.
+The Health Trainer can work alongside a STaR worker to engage in physical fitness.

 - The Recovery & Wellbeing Service offers a range of groups and individual sessions.
 These give people the opportunity to make the changes they want or need to make to improve their life.
 Below is a list of services that The Recovery & Wellbeing Service can also offer,

 - Community Gardening

 - I.T. sessions

 - Move Group